Make-School-Courses/DS-2.1-Machine-Learning/ReadMe.md

 ## Class Assignments
 - Apply Linear Regression for Boston Housing Dataset
 - Apply SVM for Breast Cancer Dataset
+- Apply PCA and K-Means Clustering on wholesale customers dataset
 - Projects should be linked to a project page which has a description & requirements.

 ### Tutorials